RyoDeyn/RyoDeyn/README.md

 - 👋 Hi, I’m @RyoDeyn, I'm a french student in Cybersecurity.
-- 💞 Scala fan
+- 💞 Love programming.
+- 🌱 Currently developping a Python project that could be useful in pentest.
+- 👀 Hope to release it before 2023.

 <!---
-- 👀 I’m interested in ...
+-  I’m interested in ...
 - 🌱 I’m currently learning ...
 - 📫 How to reach me ...
+- 👀 Can't wait to develop a new application.
 --->

 <!---